CoolStarsCU/database/README.rst

 =======================================
 This is the quickstart documentation for Columbia University Astronomy Lab's star cluster databases.

-The databases can be accessed using the `online api <http://limelightpmdb.com/Astronomy.html>`_ and are also distributed as self contained, compressed folders.

 Structure of the zip folder is as follows::

   <ClusterName>/